Cardano stake pool

 Mokum Stake Pool

 I am passionate about social justice and feel strongly that every child should be able to grow up without violence, disease or hunger.
-Fighting for this ideal, Save the Children is an NGO I have come to known as a very professional organization with integrity to its values, and that uses its donations efficiently and effectively to create a better future for children around the world.
+Fighting for this ideal, Save the Children is an NGO I have come to know as a very professional organization with integrity to its values, and that uses its donations efficiently and effectively to create a better future for children around the world.
 On top of that, Save the Children accepts donations in ADA, maximizing the impact of donations made by Mokum Stake Pool!

 Mokum Stake Pool consists of one block producing node and two relay nodes, with each node running on a separate Intel NUC mini PC.
 The block producing node has 32GB of RAM, the relay nodes have 16GB of RAM and all nodes have a 1TB SSD.
-With this setup, Mokum Stake Pool confirms to the recommended future-proof stake pool hardware setup.
+With this setup, Mokum Stake Pool conforms to the recommended future-proof stake pool hardware setup.

 Mokum Stake Pool is monitored 24/7 through Grafana.
 This includes an alerting system, which is activated in case any indicator of pool performance passes a certain threshold.
 In the (unlikely) scenario of a power outage, the pool will automatically reboot when connected to power supply again.